QPack: Quantum Approximate Optimization Algorithms as universal benchmark for quantum computers: Towards a standard quantum benchmark

-To understand whether this algorithm is applicable to NISQ era quantum computers, the implementation of the algorithm to various problems are presented in Appendix \ref{sec:selecting_app}.
-In Section \ref{sec:QTRL}, the readiness of the implementations of the QAOA algorithm is evaluated as well, presenting a Quantum Technology Readiness Level (QTRL).
+In Section \ref{sec:lit_rev}, a literature review on quantum benchmarks is presented, addressing concerns on current quantum benchmarks and providing the necessary metrics.
+Near term quantum algorithms will be discussed in Section \ref{sec:Quantum_Alg} including details on QAOA.
+In Section \ref{sec:QTRL}, the readiness of the implementations of the QAOA algorithm are evaluated, presenting a Quantum Technology Readiness Level (QTRL).
 This will give insight to how far the development of QAOA algorithms is, and whether these will be implemented in the near future.
-The benchmark implementation proposal is presented in Section \ref{sec:outline}.
-The critical metrics are addressed, and method are presented to reliably test these.
-In Appendix \ref{sec:param_opt}, a theoretical evaluation of various classical optimizers is supplied to find the expected best fit for the QAOA algorithm.
-From these optimizers, a selection will be made for numeric measurements.
+The critical metrics and methods to reliably test these, are addressed in Section \ref{metrics}.
 In Section \ref{sec:measurements}, classical optimizers and QAOA applications are respectively measured.
 From these measurements, insights are given for efficient implementations and possible further improvements.
-In Section \ref{sec:conclusion_future}, the conclusions and future work regarding the benchmark are discussed. \\
+The current QPack implementation is presented in Section \ref{sec:implementation}.
+The results of the benchmarks are presented in Section \ref{sec:results}, where the results on various IBM hardware are presented, as well as on various simulators.In Section \ref{sec:conclusion_future}, the conclusions and future work regarding the benchmark are discussed. \\